ConnerIsOdd/Portal-Python/README.md

 Your Goal: Survive Until The End!

+You MUST HAVE Python 3 Or Higher Installed For This Program To Run Properly!

 Game In Beta!

 Itch.io Page: https://connerisodd.itch.io/portal-python

 # Download Instructions

+You MUST HAVE Python 3 Or Higher Installed For This Program To Run Properly!

 If You Want To Only Play The Game:
 * Download .exe Version